nf-core/website/markdown/events/2021/bytesize-10-institutional-profiles.md

 You should also check when you’re running the pipeline to ensure that your jobs are being submitted to the queue you’re expecting.

-Look to see if your jobs are being listed in your job log history, so for example in Slurm that’s with s account.
+Look to see if your jobs are being listed in your job log history, so for example in Slurm that’s with `sacct`.

 You can just check that they are being displayed and so on, because if they’re not, you might still be running on the head node, which is a bit scary.

 Finally, you can also check your cache directories to check if you have your containers in there as you specified.

-[17:19](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1039) So once that’s all running and you’ve tested everything, you can then submit to `nf-core/configs`, make a pull and Slack request for review.
+[17:19](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1039) So once that’s all running and you’ve tested everything, you can then submit to `nf-core/configs`, make a pull request and ask Slack for a review.

-Once it’s approved, you can merge it in, and spread the word on its the potential, so that users can get started.
+Once it’s approved, you can merge it in, and spread the word to your colleagues, so that users can get started.

-They simply have to run `nextflow run` their pipeline `-profile` and the name of their cluster with the additional parameters you may have.
+They simply have to run `nextflow run`, their pipeline, `-profile` and the name of their cluster with the additional parameters you may have.

-[17:49](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e) So to conclude, if you need any help, you can always ask questions, we will check the documentation.
+[17:49](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e) So to conclude, if you need any help, you can always ask questions, and check the documentation.

 Thank you.